Hydra: Virtualized Multi-Language Runtime for High-Density Serverless Platforms: Abstract

 \section{Abstract}

-Serverless is a new attractive computing model that offers great scalability and elasticity, taking the infrastructure management burden away from users, and enabling a \textit{pay-as-you-use} billing model.
-As a result, Serverless is becoming increasingly popular, and new use cases have recently been proposed.
-Examples include video and image processing, Machine Learning inference and training, and data analytics.
+Serverless is an attractive computing model that offers seamless scalability and elasticity; it takes the infrastructure management burden away from users and enables a pay-as-you-use billing model.
+As a result, serverless is becoming increasingly popular to support highly elastic and bursty workloads.
+However, existing platforms are supported by bloated virtualization stacks, which, combined with bursty and irregular invocations, lead to high memory and latency overheads.

-However, Serverless is currently supported by bloated virtualization stacks composed of a combination of virtual machines and/or containers, and language runtimes.
-None of these were to host lightweight and fast-executing Serverless workloads.
+To reduce the virtualization stack bloat, we propose \SYSNAME, a virtualized multi-language runtime and platform capable of hosting multiple sandboxes running concurrently.
+To fully leverage \SYSNAME's virtualized runtime, we revisit the existing serverless platform design to make it colocation-aware across owners and functions, and to feature a caching layer of pre-allocated \SYSNAME instances that can be used by different functions written in different languages to reduce cold starts.
+We also propose a snapshotting mechanism to checkpoint and restore individual sandboxes.

-To reduce the virtualization stack bloat, we propose Graalvisor, a virtualized polyglot language runtime capable of running multiple concurrent functions with minimal overhead.
-Graalvisor is designed to efficiently run lightweight and short-running Serverless functions, each running in a tiny execution environment that launches under 500 us.
-A single Graalvisor instance can run thousands of functions written in many different languages.
-By virtualizing a single runtime across many function invocations, Graalvisor reduces virtualization stack redundancy, resulting in lower memory consumption and less cold-starts.
-On a set of established Serverless functions, Graalvisor improves the throughput per memory (ops/sec/GB) on average by 170$\times$ for Java functions, 26.6$\times$ for JavaScript functions, and 2.07$\times$ for Python functions.
-When reproducing a public Serverless trace, Graalvisor reduces the overall memory footprint by 83\% and reduces the tail latency (99 percentile) by 68\%.
+By consolidating multiple serverless function invocations through \SYSNAME, we improve the overall function density (ops/GB-sec) by 2.41$\times$ on average compared to OpenWhisk runtimes, the state-of-the-art single-language runtimes used in most serverless platforms, and by 1.43$\times$ on average compared to Knative runtimes supporting invocation colocation within the same function.
+When reproducing the Azure Functions trace, our serverless platform operating \SYSNAME instances reduces the overall memory footprint by 21.3-43.9\% compared to operating OpenWhisk instances and by 14.5-30\% compared to operating Knative instances. \SYSNAME eliminates cold starts thanks to the pool of pre-warmed runtime instances, reducing p99 latency by 45.3-375.5$\times$ compared to OpenWhisk and by 1.9-51.4$\times$ compared to Knative.